An Analytic Framework for Robust Training of Artificial Neural Networks: Robust classification for holomorphic hypotheses

 We emphasize that $\Sigma$ is positive definite by definition.
 Thus, a unique square root of $\Sigma$ exists and it is invertible.

 \begin{theorem} $\ell^2$ regularization of a harmonic hypothesis minimizes its Dirichlet energy. \end{theorem}

 We have repeated the toy experiment using the harmonic basis functions of $A^2(\XX)$, and reported the results in the right column of \figref{fig:optimal}.
 We can see that the harmonic hypothesis is robust as expected.
 Thus, we have succeeded in finding a robust learning rule for $A^2(\XX)$.
+The interested reader can find more examples and experiments in the supplementary material of the paper.